Orthogonalization speed-up from quantum coherence after a sudden quench: Quantum statistics of work done by the defect

 where $c=\frac{8\sqrt{2}}{(9\pi)}$ and $\zeta$ is the Riemann zeta function.

 Regarding the variance of work ${\rm Var}(w)$, we get:

-as detailed in the EM.
+as detailed in Appendix~\ref{sec:App_B}.
 Even though the Riemann zeta function $\zeta(s)$ has a well-defined value at $s=1/2$ through analytic continuation, the original Dirichlet series definition, which enters the formula for ${\rm Var}(w)$, does not converge at this point.
 Therefore, we may conclude that also ${\rm Var}(w)$ fails to converge.
+It is worth observing that the limit $k \to \infty$ corresponds to a singular quench to an infinitely repulsive barrier.
+In this regime, the post-quench mean energy as well as higher moments of the work distribution diverge due to ultraviolet contributions associated with the sharpness of the potential, as discussed in Ref.~\cite{Kehrberger2018}.

 Finally, the average work contributes to the orthogonalization velocity of the quantum system due to the sudden interaction with the defect.
-To characterize the process, we resort to the quantum speed limit $\tau_{\rm QSL}$ (defined in Ref.~\cite{Fogarty2020} and derived for our case-study in the EM) that reads as $\tau_{\rm QSL} \equiv \frac{1-\left|\nu(\tau)\right|}{\left|\langle w\rangle\right|}$.
-Fig.~\ref{fig:Figure3}(c) shows that, when quantum coherence is included in the initial state of the system, $\tau_{\rm QSL}$ linearly decreases with $N$ for all values of $k$, which is a signature of a quantum speed-up of the orthogonalization time.
+To characterize the process, we resort to the quantum speed limit $\tau_{\rm QSL}$ (defined in Ref.~\cite{Fogarty2020} and derived for our case-study in the Appendix \ref{sec:App_C}) that reads as

+Fig.~\ref{fig:Figure5}(c) shows that, when quantum coherence is included in the initial state of the system, $\tau_{\rm QSL}$ linearly decreases with $N$ for all values of $k$, which is a signature of a quantum speed-up of the orthogonalization time.
 An opposite trend is observed if quantum coherence is absent.